Manuel Antonio

 Manuel Antonio and Quepos offer some of the world's most exhilarating sport fishing experiences, set against the backdrop of Costa Rica's stunning coastal scenery.
 Numerous fishing companies dot the charming beach towns, offering a variety of packages for both offshore and inshore fishing adventures.
 Charter boats are available for half-day, three-quarter, and full-day excursions, as well as customized multi-day trips.

-In these rich fishing grounds, anglers can target a diverse range of sport fish, including Marlin, Snapper (mahi-mahi), Wahoo, Sailfish, Jacks, Roosterfish, Snook, Tuna, Dorado, and more.
+In these rich fishing grounds, anglers can target a diverse range of sport fish, including Marlin, Snapper, Mahi-Mahi, Wahoo, Sailfish, Jacks, Roosterfish, Snook, Tuna, Dorado, and more.
 Fishing experiences can be divided into two categories:

 Whether you're a seasoned angler or a novice fisherman, the waters of Manuel Antonio and Quepos promise unforgettable fishing experiences amidst Costa Rica's breathtaking coastal beauty.